-Crest simulates foam generation by choppy water (ie pinched wave crests) and in shallow water to approximate foam from splashes at the shoreline.
+Crest simulates foam generation in choppy water (ie pinched wave crests) and in shallow water to approximate foam from splashes at the shoreline.
 Each update (default is 30 updates per second), the foam values are reduced to model gradual dissipation of foam over time.
+From there, the shader will sample the simulation to render foam from provided foam textures.

 To turn on this feature, enable Water Renderer ‣ Simulations ‣ Foam ‣ Enabled.

-To configure the foam simulation, create a Foam Lod Settings with Assets ‣ Create ‣ Crest ‣ Simulation Settings ‣ Foam Sim Settings, and assigning it to the Water Renderer component in your scene.
+To configure how foam generates, create a Foam Settings file with Assets ‣ Create ‣ Crest ‣ Simulation Settings ‣ Foam Settings, and assign it to Water Renderer ‣ Simulations ‣ Foam ‣ Settings.

 Tip